weakish/docs-en/views/realtime-guide-intermediate.md

 }
 ```

-Apple doesn’t allow a single request to include push notifications sent to devices belonging to different Team IDs.
+Apple doesn't allow a single request to include push notifications sent to devices belonging to different Team IDs.
 If your app has private keys for multiple Team IDs, please confirm the one that should be used for you target devices and fill it into the `_apns_team_id` parameter:

 ```json
 {